 AND...I have not looked back since!

 I became hungrier to learn anything and everything about photography.
-Courses online with The New York Institute of Photography, Sue Bryce Education (which is ongoing to this day), courses on studio lighting, natural lighting, editing software, and anything that helps to hone my craft.
+Courses online with The New York Institute of Photography, Sue Bryce Education, editing courses with Phlearn, and many courses on studio lighting, natural lighting and anything that helps to hone my craft.
 I do believe the "most important" piece of being a photographer is, serving people.
 Listening to "their" story, working with them to enable them to open up and be themselves.
 It is not just about all the equipment and skills a photographer has (don’t get me wrong, some of those things are needed and help tremendously), it is much, much more!
 The true essence of making photos is about the person I am photographing.

 I do love the many facets of photography but have to say photographing people of all walks of life would be my favorite.
 I love encompassing in some small way, the story of each person’s life.
 Whether it be a family portrait of generations, a precious mother’s protruding belly with the life she carries, or children just being free to be themselves.
 It is quite a privilege and "gift" to capture these precious moments for people.
 Giving memories through photographs that will last a lifetime: “priceless”.